Billion laughs attack

-In computer security, a billion laughs attack is a type of denial-of-service (DoS) attack which is aimed at parsers of XML documents.
+In computer security, a billion laughs attack is a type of denial-of-service attack (DoS attack) which is aimed at parsers of XML documents.

 It is also referred to as an XML bomb or as an exponential entity expansion attack.

 Details

 The example attack consists of defining 10 entities, each defined as consisting of 10 of the previous entity, with the document consisting of a single instance of the largest entity, which expands to one billion copies of the first entity.
+Versions with larger amount of entries also exist.

 In the most frequently cited example, the first entity is the string "lol", hence the name "billion laughs".
 At the time this vulnerability was first reported, the computer memory used by a billion instances of the string "lol" would likely exceed that available to the process parsing the XML.

 While the original form of the attack was aimed specifically at XML parsers, the term may be applicable to similar subjects as well.

 The problem was first reported as early as 2002, but began to be widely addressed in 2008.

 Defenses against this kind of attack include capping the memory allocated in an individual parser if loss of the document is acceptable, or treating entities symbolically and expanding them lazily only when (and to the extent) their content is to be used.